junasaricky/clothify-e-commerce/README.md

 ##  Screenshots

 > **Note:** Since the live demo is currently unavailable, here are screenshots showcasing key features of the app:
+> **Payment Integration:** Payment processing (GCash and Card via PayMongo) is implemented, but the actual demo is not available.
+Screenshots of the app's working flow have been provided below.

 ### Admin Interface
 ![Dashboard](./screenshots/Admin%20Interface/admin-dashboard.png)